aacn500/bclaureate/README.md

 WIP.

-Requires http://biopython.org/ for zipping bgzf files
+Currently uses local install of tabix for zipping bgzf files for NextSeq data creation ie. not portable.

-`pip install [--user] biopython`